shitposting/archive-chrome-extension/README.md

   - megalodon.jp
   - archive.is

-- On links to a full reddit thread or subreddit uses:
+- On links to a full reddit thread uses:
   - archive.org
   - megalodon.jp
   - ceddit.com